MrQuackDuck/MessagesOnHead/README.md

 # will exist for extra 5 seconds if the coefficient is set to 0.1 (because 0.1 * 50 = 5)
 scalingCoefficient: 0.05

-# Whether messages should be displayed on the same level as the nickname (for servers with nicknames disabled)
+# Whether messages should be displayed on the same level as the nickname (for servers where nicknames are disabled)
 lowerMode: true

 textColor: "#FFFFFF"